mohehe1234/local-rag/README.md

 Please refer to the `scripts` directory for example runs.
-If you want to provide your own new REK or image findings files, follow the instructions in [#Adding Custom Files](#adding-custom-files).
+If you want to provide your own new REK or CT findings files, follow the instructions in [Adding Custom Files](#adding-custom-files) section.

 ## Repeating Experiments
 **If using `pip`**